boralbgra/react-csgo-scores/README.md

 ### Running

-To run the React framework use the following command in your CLI:
+To run the React framework use the following command in your CLI inside _./client/app/_ folder:

 ```bash
 npm start